Family business – the next generation

 “I would like government to provide the means of multi-generational family businesses to stay independent for the next generation to take over,” says Cosby, “and tax relief could be a means of doing that.”

-Interview with Kate Gibson, managing director of HP Gibson & Son, and Michael Gibson, her father and chairman
+Interview with Kate Gibson, Managing Director of HP Gibson & Son, and Michael Gibson, her father and chairman

 Knowing how to deliver a legacy